Top 10 Rock Albums on Vinyl | Essential Records for Collectors

 Brian Eno famously said this album only sold 30,000 copies, but everyone who bought it started a band.
 The Velvet Underground combined Lou Reed's New York grit with John Cale's avant-garde experimentalism, producing music that influenced punk, alternative, and indie rock for decades.

-"Sunday Morning" opens with deceptive gentleness before "I'm Waiting for the Man" introduces the band's darkness—drug deals and urban desperation over driving rhythm.
+"Sunday Morning" opens with deceptive gentleness before "we're Waiting for the Man" introduces the band's darkness—drug deals and urban desperation over driving rhythm.
 Nico's vocals on "Femme Fatale" and "All Tomorrow's Parties" add European chill.

 "Heroin" is the album's centrepiece, seven minutes of addiction portrayed through tempo shifts and viola drones.
 Cale's viola, throughout the album, adds textures no rock band had attempted.
 "Venus in Furs" explores sadomasochism with whip-crack drums.